matth-x/MicroOcpp/README.md

 # ESP8266-OCPP
-OCPP 1.6 Smart Charging client for ESP8266
+OCPP 1.6 Smart Charging client for the ESP8266

 ## Get the Smart Grid on your Home Charger :car::electric_plug::battery: